 - In the patient’s or public’s best interest

-- Being communicated to another HIPAA covered entity who has an existing relationship with the patient.
+- Being communicated to another HIPAA-covered entity with an existing relationship with the patient.

-Regardless of the situation, covered entities are required to comply with the Minimum Necessary Rule.
-This designates that the minimum amount of protected health information is shared for the specific purpose.
+Regardless of the situation, covered entities must comply with the Minimum Necessary Rule.
+This designates that the minimum amount of protected health information is shared for a specific purpose.

-For HIPAA compliance, Federal law requires that all covered entities adhere to not only the HIPAA Privacy Rule but the Security Rule as well as the HITECH Act.
+Federal law requires that all covered entities adhere to the HIPAA Privacy Rule, the Security Rule, and the HITECH Act for HIPAA compliance.

-If found to be non-compliant with these HIPAA rules by the HHS Office for Civil Rights (OCR)-responsible for implementing and enforcing the Privacy Rule-these entities could face serious fines and penalties.
+If found non-compliant with these HIPAA rules by the HHS Office for Civil Rights (OCR)-responsible for implementing and enforcing the Privacy Rule, entities could face severe fines and penalties.

 According to the HIPAA Journal, civil penalties range from $100 per violation to $50,000 per violation based on a tiered structure.
 The annual maximum penalty is $1.5 million.
-Criminal penalties include fines up to $250,000 up to 10 years in prison, also based on a tiered structure.
+Based on a tiered system, criminal penalties include fines of up to $250,000 and 10 years in prison.